Codesai/website/_posts/2019-06-21-listening-to-tests-to-go-more-oo.md

 As we said before the test fragility was hinting to a design problem in the `ClickValidation` code.
 The problem is that it's concentrating too much knowledge because it's written in a procedural style in which it is querying every concrete validation to know if the click is ok, combining the result of all those validations and knowing when to log validation failures.
 Those are too many responsibilities for `ClickValidation` and is the cause of the fragility in the tests.

 We can revert this situation by changing to a more object-oriented implementation in which responsibilities are better distributed.
-After this change, the new design will compose validations in a way that will result in `ClickValidation` being only in charge of combining the result of a given sequence of validations.
 Let's see how that design might look:

+<h4>1.
+Removing knowledge about logging.</h4>

+After this change, `ClickValidation` will know nothing about looging.
+We can use the same technique to avoid knowing about any similar side-effects which concrete validations might produce.

 First we create an interface, `ClickValidator`, that any object that validates clicks should implement: